Battle of Perryville: Battlefield preservation

 Portions of the battlefield of Perryville are preserved by the state of Kentucky as Perryville Battlefield State Historic Site.
-Also the Perryville Historic District covering downtown Perryville includes buildings which had roles in the battle, including the Elmwood mansion which was pressed into use as a field hospital during the battle.
-The American Battlefield Trust, its members and the Office of Kentucky Nature Preserves’ Kentucky Heritage Land Conservation Fund have saved 1,202 acres at the Perryville Battlefield through late 2021.
+Also, the Perryville Historic District covering downtown Perryville includes buildings which had roles in the battle, including the Elmwood mansion which was pressed into use as a field hospital during the battle.
+The American Battlefield Trust, its members and the Office of Kentucky Nature Preserves' Kentucky Heritage Land Conservation Fund have saved about 1,202 acres at the Perryville Battlefield through mid-2023.